Shoulder tendinitis and tearing of the long head of the biceps tendon

 • Patients can resume non-strenuous activities during the first week (cooking, driving, writing, typing).

-• Pendulum exercises must be performed starting the first several days to minimize the formation of adhesions.
+• Light and flexibility exercises must be performed starting the first several days to minimize the formation of adhesions.

-• Patients can resume more strenuous activities after approximately three months (exercise, swimming, tennis, carpentry).
-It is important to let the shoulder heal before starting strengthening exercises so as to avoid any new tears.
+• The recovery time for fully strenuous activities after approximately three months (exercise, swimming, tennis, carpentry).
+It is important to be complete recovery before starting strengthening exercises or overhead lifting to avoid any new tears.

 Contact us now.